Back to Critical Procedures - Index page

 Calcium gluconate 10%

-Potential pitfall
+Potential pitfalls

 Delay in starting Magnesium Sulphate in the woman with severe pre-eclampsia.